roweyerboat/dsc-v2-mod1-final-project-online-ds-sp-000/README.md

 - How do houses built after the year 2000 compare to houses built before 2000?
 - Which season of the year is best for buying?
 Which season of the year is best for selling?

+I iterated through the different house features and settled on a model with features that predict the cost of the house.

 ## Files
-Columns gives a description of the data listed in each column.
+Column names gives a description of the data listed in each column.
 Student is the jupyter notebook used for this project.
 Presentation gives a brief overview of the findings in the project.
+KC_housing data is the data file.